vladimirmukhin/rebase-demo/README.md

-Intial commit to main - append from feature1
+The first commit to main - append from feature1